 (b) evidence that the withdrawal is made by or with the consent of the candidate is given to the returning officer in a prescribed manner on or with the withdrawal notice or before the close of nominations.

+(3) If a nomination is cancelled, the returning officer must ensure —

+(a) that the candidate’s relevant information (as defined in section 4.52(1)) is removed from the local government’s official website; and

-(3) If a nomination is cancelled the details and profile of the candidate are to be removed from exhibition under section 4.52 and notice of the cancellation is to be exhibited until the close of nominations.
+(b) that notice of the cancellation is published on that website until the close of nominations.

 (4) If a person who is a candidate in both an election to fill the office of mayor or president and an election to fill an office or offices of councillor on the council is elected unopposed under section 4.55 to fill the office of mayor or president, the nomination of the person as a candidate in the other election is to be regarded for the purposes of this Act as having been cancelled immediately before the close of nominations.

 [Section 4.53 amended: No. 64 of 1998 s.
-24(2).]
+24(2); No. 11 of 2023 s.
+43.]

 Subdivision 4 — Stage 3: After nominations close